 If you have allergies, please be aware that the DLC keeps peanuts, peanut butter, and tree nuts onsite for lemur food and training rewards.
 If you are allergic to nuts, please tell the staff at Lemur Landing when booking your tour.
 Some tour types, such as Behind the Scenes and Keeper for a Day, are more conducive to coming into contact with nuts than other tour types are.

 For the safety of our lemurs and because the Duke Lemur Center has no pet accommodations such as dog-walking areas, we cannot allow pet animals anywhere on the DLC grounds – even inside your vehicle.
 For our lemurs’ health and safety and for your pet’s, please leave your pup at home.
+After your visit to the DLC, we recommend taking him to one of these dog-friendly Durham destinations instead!

 For more places to visit on Duke's campus, check out these recommendations.
 The Duke Lemur Center is approximately 2.5 miles from Duke Chapel and Cameron Indoor Stadium, and approximately 3.5 miles from Duke Gardens and the Nasher Museum of Art.